kslong/kred/README.md

 as astropy, and normally are run from within an appropriate conda enviromnment.

-The routines assume a specfic directory structure THAT IS CURRENTLY UNDER DEVELOPMENT as we switch from a PHOTPIPE model to one of our own.
+The routines assume a specfic directory structure to one of our own.
 At present the new structure
 presumes:

-The programs are all run from a toplevel directory:
+The programs are all run from a toplevel directory.
+Underneath this directory there must be:

 * a directory that is (or is symbolically linked) to the (some or all of) DECam\_MEF directory stucture.
 The top level direcory must named DECam\_MEF

-At present two programs exist that use the new directory structure
+Additional directories will be created as various programs are run

+In this version of the S/W (which is new as of mid June 2023) the set of programs should be run in the following order

-* MEFSum.py - This summarizes the mef files in a directory that is created called Summary.
+* MEFSum.py - This summarizes the mef files in a field.
+If it does not already exist this program creates a directory that is created called Summary and writes two astropy tables that contain the summary informatioon

 Note that MefSum.py -all wil attempt to create a summary of all of the files that one has in the DEC\_NEF directory.
-Also note that this routine is parallelized and each  theread is intended to handle on  Field.
-The program does check to see if certain Fields have already been analyzued, and so if one adds a single Field one should not use the -all option.
+Also note that this routine is parallelized.
+Each thread is handles one Field.
+The program does check to see if certain Fields have already been analyzed, and so if one adds a single Field one should not use the -all option.

+* PrepMef.py - This routine rescales all of the images in a field or fields, subtracts background if desired, and stores the results in "data" directories located with the DECam\_PREP directoris.
+For example, if one processes field LMC\_c45, the data will be in DECam\_PREP/LMC\_c45/data.

 * SetupTile.py - This is intended to identify CCD images that need to be processed.
 It produces